qxiao2ub/hw7-group-Ling-YX-QY/README.md

 - *Do not run this section code the second time without rerun the codes above, because an error will appear if the column is already inserted.

 The original time columns are in Timestamp format, which contains both date and time information.
-Extract date information from the Timestamp column, create a new column and insert it to position 2
+- Extract date information from the Timestamp column
+- Create a new column and insert it to position 2 of the dataframe
 ```
 Schedule2.insert(2, 'date', Schedule2[0].dt.date)
 ```

-Replace the original Timestamp columns (Timestamp shows date and time) with time only
+Replace the original Timestamp columns (Timestamp shows both date and time) with time only
 ```
 for j in range(0, len(Schedule2)):                   # loop through rows
     for k in range(3, len(Schedule2.iloc[0])):          # loop through columns